mariodavid/mariodavid.github.io/_drafts/2016-01-08-groovify-cuba-app-groovy-overview.md

 <!-- more -->

+In this first of two blog posts i will give you an overview about Groovy so you get a understanding why this might be valuable for you.

 In this blog post i will give you a little guideline how to change the language of a CUBA App from Java to Groovy.
 Why?
 Because in my opinion this productivity advantage of CUBA falls apart when going away from generating the UI or creating the domain model to the part of programming where you actually want to implement business logic.
 In this scenario you are back at a good old POJO model either in your Controller logic or in the services that are just Spring beans.
 This is because after striping everything down to efficiency except the raw business logic and probably some database access or ui related logic is the last part that remains.